 Securitization is critical to the liquidity and efficient operation of the U.S. economy.

+Almost any type of asset that is contractual and has a recurring cash flow can be securitized.
 Securitization-the process of pooling similar loans or other cash flows and selling them off as bonds-is critical to the liquidity and efficient operation of the U.S. economy.